Last Updated on August 17, 2022

 - Understanding Convolutional Neural Networks for NLP by Denny Britz

-- The building blocks of CNN including convolutional, pooling and fully connected layers.
+- The building blocks of CNN include convolutional, pooling, and fully connected layers.

-- Best practices when applying CNN to your own problems.
+- Best practices when applying a CNN to your own problems

-Do you have any questions about convolutional neural networks or about this post?
-Ask your questions in the comments and I will do my best to answer.
+Do you have any questions about convolutional neural networks or this post?
+Ask your questions in the comments, and I will do my best to answer.